-- Prior to the commencement of any development, an Ecological Mitigation and Management Plan (EMMP) shall be submitted to, and approved in writing by, the local planning authority.
-The details within the submitted EMMP shall include: - I. details of mitigation measures on the length of the former London Road which will no longer be in use (0.09ha) and the north section of the embankment on the southern edge of the new London Road roundabout (0.03ha) in accordance with plan 5394\SK020 (early successional vegetation/flower-rich open grassland, native and shrub planting);

-- II. details of habitat management to encourage reptiles to move away from the working area (applies to the 0.16ha to the west of Purfleet Farm); - III. long term management / maintenance arrangements.
+- 6. Prior to the commencement of any development, an Ecological Mitigation and Management Plan (EMMP) shall be submitted to, and approved in writing by, the local planning authority.
+The details within the submitted EMMP shall include: - I. details of mitigation measures for the south facing embankments of the new access road in accordance with plan 5394_SK021 (early successional vegetation/flower-rich open grassland, native and shrub planting); - II. details of habitat management to encourage reptiles to move away from the working area (applies to the 0.16ha to the west of Purfleet Farm); - III. long term management/maintenance.